borntofrappe/game-development/Games/Space Invaders/README.md

 ## Update 3 — bullet

 Fire a bullet and detect collision with the static aliens.
 In keeping with the super game boy version, there should be only one bullet at a time.

-TODO: update the spritesheet to have the bullet less tall.